cekrem/cekrem.github.io/content/posts/interface-segregation-in-practice.md

 ---
 title: "Interface Segregation: Why Your Interfaces Should Be Small and Focused"
 description: "Part 2 of our Clean Architecture series, exploring the 'I' in SOLID"
+tags:
-tags: ["architecture", "SOLID", "clean architecture", "go", "golang", "interfaces"]
+  ["architecture", "SOLID", "clean architecture", "go", "golang", "interfaces"]
 date: 2025-01-14
 ---

 ## Introduction

 In our [previous post](/posts/clean-architecture-and-plugins-in-go), we explored the Dependency Inversion Principle and how it enables clean, modular architectures.
 Today, let's dive into another crucial SOLID principle: Interface Segregation.

+Again, kudos to Uncle Bob for reminding me about the importance of good **software architecture** in his classic [Clean Architecture](https://amzn.to/4iAc8o1)!
+That book is my primary inspiration for this series.
+Without clean architecture, we'll all be building firmware (my paraphrased summary).

 > The Interface Segregation Principle (ISP) states that clients should not be forced to depend on interfaces they don't use.